MicrosoftDocs/power-pages-docs/power-pages-docs/admin/lifecycle.md

 ## Trial website

-Every website begins as a trial website that expires after 30 days.
+Every website begins as a trial website that eventually expires based on the type of environment it is created in.
 You can convert it to a production website from the Power Platform admin center if you have the required licenses.
 More information: [Convert a website from trial to production](convert-site.md#convert-a-website-from-trial-to-production)

+> [!NOTE]
+> - When you create a trial site is created in a trial environment, it expires after 30 days or when trial environment expires, whichever is earlier.
+If your environment expires before the trial site expires, you'll lose access to your trial site.
+> - When you create a trial site is created in a non-expiring environment like production or sandbox, then your trial site will expire after 90 days, giving more time to build your website in a non-expiring environment.

 To convert a trial website to a production website, the environment should have required licensing for external users or a license for internal users.
 More information: [Power Apps and Power Automate licensing FAQs](/power-platform/admin/powerapps-flow-licensing-faq) and [Power Pages licensing](/power-platform/admin/powerapps-flow-licensing-faq#power-pages).